hishambhatti/clt-statistics/README.md

 For our CSE 442: Data Visualization Final Project, our group decided to create a series of visualizations on the Central Limit Theorem.
 Interactivity and simulation are effective educational tools, and our project aims to leverage them to teach these concepts to students.

-Here is an overview [[Link](https://youtu.be/mnmJQIoaBwo) video] showcasing our project!
+Here is an overview [[video](https://youtu.be/mnmJQIoaBwo)] showcasing our project!
 Feel free to check it out yourself!

 ## Pictures